html-graph/html-graph/README.md

 </a>

 Instead of connecting nodes directly this library uses concept of ports, which provide greater fexibility at managing edges.
-Port is an entity of a node to which an edge can be attached to.
+Port is an entity of a node to which edges can be attached to.

 Visit <a target="_blank" href="https://html-graph.github.io/use-cases/">use cases</a> and [use cases implementation](use-cases).